xuanvietchu/Cap-Comps/README.md

 The strongest technical pieces are the LightGBM comp similarity and quantile price prediction, SHAP explainer, tool-driven agent contract, and streaming trace UI.
 Essentially, this is 2 projects in 1: a Data Science project for Comps Matches and Feature Engineering; and AI Agent for intent detection, tool usage, and synthesizing comps and pricing explanation from raw tree model.

-The scope of this project blown way out of my imagination, partly because I was having a ton of fun and had applicable skills to the case, but mainly due to me synthesizing my own data.
-I cannot find a high quality free public dataset that present a realistic enough situation.
-The product can only be as good as the data itself, so I took the problems into my own hands.
-For a shorter coding challenge, I believe providing a curated dataset would dramatically reduce overhead, as data collection is often a minor cost for organizations that already possess the information but can become a major bottleneck for individuals.
+The scope of this project blown way out of my imagination, mainly due to me synthesizing my own data.
+I cannot find a high quality free public dataset that present a realistic enough situation (for house pricing).
+The product can only be as good as the data itself, so I scraped my own data.

 Also, I decided to skip the Commercial Case, simply because the data was lacking in both size and richness of information (sparse, missing cols) for me to understand the case study.